ietf-wg-add/draft-ietf-add-ddr/draft-ietf-add-ddr.md

 Often, the various supported encrypted DNS protocols will be accessible using the same hostname.
-In the example above, both DoH and DoT use the name `resolver.example.com` for their TLS certificates.
+In the example above, both DoH and DoT use the name `resolver.example.com`.
 If a deployment uses a different hostname for one protocol, but still wants clients to treat both DNS servers as designated, the TLS certificates MUST include the name for which the client issued the query in the SubjectAlternativeName field.
 Note that